Letractively/uliweb/trunk/apps/Documents/files/hello_uliweb.rst

 -------------------

 If your view function returns a dict object, Uliweb will apply it to a template automatically.
-It means that different return value will cause different actions.
+It means that different return value will cause a different action.
 The filename of this automatically template is the same as your view function, and it ends with '.html', for example, the template of ``index()`` is ``index.html``.
 Templates should be placed into the directory ``templates`` which will be automatically